Teen girls charged in fatal D.C. carjacking likely to be offered plea deals: Report

 Bonnie Lindemann, a prosecutor for the case, said during a court hearing Wednesday that plea agreements will be presented soon to lawyers for the defendants, The Washington Post reported afterward.

 Asked if the prosecution have proposed a plea agreement to either girl, Ms. Lindemann replied, according to the Post: “Not yet, your honor.
-We expect to be able to do that in the next day or two.
+We expect to be able to do that in the next day or two.”

 Ms. Lindemann offered no indication at the hearing that prosecutors would attempt to move the case against the older girl to adult court, The Post reported.
 The other is too young to be tried there.